EngineMachiner/HonkyTones/README.md

 # HonkyTones

-HonkyTones is a Minecraft Fabric Mod that adds magical instruments, music players and reads MIDI inputs.
+It's a Minecraft Fabric Mod that adds magical instruments, music players and reads MIDI inputs.
 All networked between the players.

-This is on hiatus (sometimes).
+It's on hiatus (sometimes).

 <p align="center">